pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 COPY ./ ./
 ```

+You could just copy the entire Python environment from one to the other,
+but that is a lot more to copy (includes the stdlib) and in my opinion
+more cumbersome.
+A virtualenv is an already convenient and portable
+Python environment.

-The final Dockerfile is just these three sections concatinateed together.
+The final Dockerfile is just the three above sections concatinateed together.
-This ensures that the final image has no extra build tools, language runtimes
+The final image has no extra build tools, language runtimes
 (Node in this case), or libraries required only during build.
-The end result is
-a smaller and more secure container running your service.
+In the end the container running your service is much smaller and more secure.

-See the [official Python docker image repository][docker-hub-py]
+> See the [official Python docker image repository][docker-hub-py]
 for descriptions of the image types if you're curious.
 I highly recommend
 the official Python images.
 They are well maintained and always have the latest
 Python versions.

-## Wrapping up
+## Wrapping Up

 I really like this technique.
 You get the benefit of a single Dockerfile with
-the full build encapsulated into one file and happening in one command, wile
+the full build encapsulated into a single file, while
 also producting a much smaller and more secure image.
 I've thrown together a
-quick [demo Responder app repo][responder-demo] so that you can see how it all really works
+quick [demo app repo][responder-demo] so that you can see it all really work
-and fits together, and because I wanted an excuse to play with [Responder][] :)
+and fit together, and because I wanted an excuse to play with [Responder][] :)

 I also included in the demo, simple as it is, an [example Dockerfile][dockerfile-full]
 of the same commands but just using one build stage.
 The results of building these are: